r4dl/nerfinternals/README.md

 │ --output-dir STR        directory to save outputs in (default: eval)       │ ╰────────────────────────────────────────────────────────────────────────────╯
 ```
-As an example command, running from the nerfinternals directory, you can use
+As an example command, running from the `nerfstudio/nerfinternals` directory, you can use
 ```
 python3 nerfinternals/eval.py --load-config outputs/chair/activation-nerf/2023-04-28_135527/config.yml --layer 0 --fct 0 --no-run-normal
 ```